bikuz/carbon_frontend/GUIDE/data-selection-guide.md

    - Verify the imported row count matches expectations

 ### Validation Requirements
-- Import must complete successfully
+- Import must complete successfully OR existing data must be detected
 - At least one import must have data (imported_rows > 0)
-- The "Next Step" button will be enabled only when imports are successful
+- The "Next Step" button will be enabled when imports are successful OR when existing data is available

 ---